SargonCZ/laser-calculator/README.md

 In contrast to those, however, you can quickly and simply add anything you need to this one 👍.

+If you don't know or use python and would like to just use the program, you can check the `Releases` section, or you can directly download the [installer](https://github.com/SargonCZ/laser-calculator/releases/download/v1.1.0/Laser-calculator-1.1.0-win64-installer.msi) or the [portable](https://github.com/SargonCZ/laser-calculator/releases/download/v1.1.0/Laser-calculator-1.1.0-win64-portable.zip) version.

 ---

 ## Table of contents